virgo-agent-toolkit/super-agent/README.md

 [libuv][] gives us cross-platform system primitives such as TCP, UDP, timers, sockets, file systems, etc.

+**WARNING** This project is still in the prototype stage.
+Do not deploy to production systems.
+Care has been taken to provide default configs that should be reasonably secure for development and test systems,  but as is typical with open source projects:

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 There are currently 3 main components in this project: